agoleo/carpenter/README.md

 Each component should have two files:

 - `carpenter.yaml`: the component's manifest file (see manifest description)
-- `builder.sh`: the script that is executed
+- `build.sh`: the script that is executed

 # Manifest description